-- maintain an ethos where the children feel secure and listened to; - foster positive relationships between staff and students through strong and supportive pastoral care and effective teaching methods; - ensure all staff are made aware of their safeguarding responsibilities and are adequately trained in safeguarding procedures; - the Designated Safeguarding Lead (DSL) is the Deputy Headteacher, Sarah Tow who takesregular training which is inter agency and in line with GSCP procedures.
-Contact details: s.tow@stedwards.co.uk /01242 388550; - Paul Fathers, Headteacher, (Deputy DSL) will act in the DSL's absence.
-Contact

-- details: p.fathers@stedwards.co.uk /01242 388550; - Mr Ali Khan is a Director of Alpha Schools and is the Director with overall responsibility for Safeguarding at the School.
-Contact details: ali.khan@alphaschools.co.uk /01494 535857; - where an allegation is against the Headteacher, the Headteacher must not be informed of the allegation prior to contact with the chair and LADO; - staff are trained to develop their understanding of the signs and indicators of abuse; - staff know how to respond to a student who discloses abuse; - all parents/carers are made aware of the responsibilities of staff members with regard to childprotection procedures; - procedures are regularly reviewed and updated; - all new members of staff and volunteers will be given a copy of the child protection procedures.
+- maintain an ethos where the children feel secure and listened to; - foster positive relationships between staff and students through strong and supportive pastoralcare and effective teaching methods; - ensure all staff are made aware of their safeguarding responsibilities and are adequately trainedin safeguarding procedure; - the Designated Safeguarding Lead (DSL) is the Deputy Headteacher, Miss Sarah Tow, who takes regular training which is inter agency and in line with GSCP procedures.
+Contact details: s.tow@ashleymanorprep.co.uk /01242 388550; - the Designated Safeguarding Lead for EYFS (DSL) is the Kindergarten Manager, Mrs Laura Hazjer, who takes regular training which is inter agency and in line with GSCP procedures.
+Contact details: 1.hajzer@ashleymanorprep.co.uk /01242 388550; - Mrs Jessica Thomas, SENCO and Miss Sophie Garrett, Deputy Kindergarten Manager (Deputy DSLs) will act in the DSL's absence.
+Contact details: j.thomas@ashleymanorprep.co.uk or s.garrett@ashleymanorprep.co.uk / 01242 388550; - Mr Ali Khan is a Director of Alpha Schools and is the Director with overall responsibility for Safeguarding at the School.
+Contact details: ali.khan@alphaschools.co.uk /01494 535857; - where an allegation is against the Headteacher, the Headteacher must not be informed of the allegation priorto contact with the chair and LADO; - staff are trained to develop their understanding of the signs and indicators of abuse; - staff know how to respond to a student who discloses abuse; - all parents/carers are made aware of the responsibilities of staff members with regard to childprotection procedures; - procedures are regularly reviewed and updated; - all new members of staff and volunteers will be given a copy of the child protection procedures.
 They will be made aware of the identity and the role of the Designated Safeguarding Lead; - all staff and volunteers must read and follow the Staff Code of Conduct.

 Regardless of Covid-19, the school is committed to safeguarding and promoting the welfare of children.
-During any period of partial or full school self-isolation, the principles and practices of the School's Safeguarding and Child Protection Policy will continue to apply.
+During any period of partial or full school self-isolation, the principles and practices of the school's Safeguarding and Child Protection Policy will continue to apply.